jhallen/exorsim/README.md

 ran "XDOS".
 XDOS is nearly identical to the 6809 version of MDOS, but with mini-floppy support.

-So far EXORsim only runs MDOS: because EXORsim only simulates a 6800 and I've not found any bootable EDOS disks.
-Note that even though MDOS is for 6800-based EXORcisers, you can write 6809 programs with it.
+**New!** EXORsim simulates both 6800 and 6809 versions of the EXORciser.
+It can run both MDOS and MDOS09.

 ## SWTPC